Delaware - The Nemours Estate

 Mr. DuPont’s many trips to Europe influenced the design of the gardens.
 The gardens are extensive, beautifully landscaped, and include a working carillon tower similar to Bok Tower Gardens’ famous one.

 French sculptor Prosper Lecourtier a specialist in animal figures designed the two elk at the top of the vista.
-French-born American sculptor Henri Grenier created the one-acre reflecting pool that holds 157 jets and is the garden’s masterpiece, although not the only water feature.
+French-born American sculptor Henri Grenier created the one-acre reflecting pool, which holds 157 jets and is the garden’s masterpiece, although it is not the only water feature.

 There is also a maze garden, sunken gardens, and the temple of love.